NuttyLee22/NuttyLee22/README.md

 ### Hi there 👋 I'm Nucci

-🔭 I’m currently working as Software Engineer <br/>
+🔭 I’m currently working as Analyst Engineer <br/>
 🤖 I’m learning about AI and Machine Learning Tools
   ##
 <!--